How to Use a Dehumidifier

 Dehumidifiers are commonly used to prevent or treat mold and water damage.
 If your home’s humidity regularly is above 40-50% a dehumidifier would help keep your home more comfortable.

 These devices are helpful in a number of ways.
 They can prevent mold and mildew in an area in your home that may not be well ventilated.
 Another common use is to help dry out your home after water damage has occurred.
-If you live in a particularly humid area, such as the Southeastern United States, it can make it easier to breathe.
+If you live in a particularly humid area, such as the Southeastern United States, knowing how to use a dehumidifier can make it easier for you to breathe.

 What is a Dehumidifier?